nicholas512/GS_doc/docs/source/Credentials.rst

 ERA5
 ^^^^
+As of February 2019, the ECMWF servers can no longer be used to download ERA5 data.
+Instead, the copernicus climate data store (CDS) servers are used.

 The same credential will be used as for ERAI but you will also need to accept the `copernicus user agreement <http://apps.ecmwf.int/datasets/licences/copernicus/>`_.

 MERRA-2